Russia, NATO hold nuclear drills as Ukraine villages pounded

 Russian forces launched five rockets, 30 air strikes and more than 100 multiple-launch rocket system attacks on Ukrainian targets, the Ukrainian armed forces general staff said.

 A Ukrainian official reported that a Russian strike hit a gas station in the city of Dnipro, killing two people, including a 25-year-old pregnant woman in a car with her husband.
-He was reported seriously hurt in the attack late Tuesday, which occurred just after the couple had refueled their vehicle.
-The governor of the Dnipropetrovsk region, Valentyn Reznichenko, said three other people were hospitalized.
+He was reported seriously hurt in the attack late Tuesday.

 Ukrainian saboteurs attacked a police station in the southern port and industrial city of Kherson with grenades on Wednesday, Russian-installed officials reported on social media.
-There were no immediate reports of casualties in the attack in the city bearing the same name as the region that Russia has illegally annexed.
+There were no immediate reports of casualties.

 Missiles struck buildings and neighborhoods in the southern port city of Mykolaiv on Tuesday, though it remained unclear if there were any casualties, according to local authorities.
 More strikes were reported early Wednesday.